 - Young people influence giving: A 2022 Fidelity Charitable study found that 75% of Gen Z and Millennial donors are more likely to give to a cause when they see youth actively involved.
 Young fundraisers bring authenticity and emotional connection to donor appeals, which can drive increased engagement. - Peer-to-peer fundraising success: Nonprofits like St. Jude Children's Research Hospital and Thirst Project have demonstrated the effectiveness of peer-to-peer fundraising led by youth.
-Campaigns involving youth ambassadors consistently outperform adult-led campaigns in terms of donor engagement and social media reach. - Gold Award Girl Scouts are proof: Our council doesn't have great examples to share here, but we know they are out there!
-We would love to hear from your councils if you have seen girls do great things in this space so we can highlight them.
+Campaigns involving youth ambassadors consistently outperform adult-led campaigns in terms of donor engagement and social media reach. - Gold Award Girl Scouts are proof that this works.
+Since policy changes were made to allow Gold Award Girl Scouts to fundraise for their projects, we have seen them raise significant funds to create lasting change in their communities.
+Imagine if we gave them tools and training to support these efforts.